 Undertaking test for Slump Sale – Cherry Picking under Slump Sale – Allowed or Not?

 In the case of Mahindra Sintered Products Ltd. it was held that where the price was fixed beforehand in respect of identifiable assets of the undertaking and no liabilities were transferred to the buyer, transfer of undertaking would not be regarded as a slump sale.
-Similarly, in the case of Weikfield Products Co., sale of business was not considered to be a Slump Sale because there was transfer of only assets without liabilities.
+Similarly, in the case of Weikfield Products Co., sale of the business was not considered to be a Slump Sale because there was a transfer of only assets without liabilities.